rkaiser0324/DNS-Flusher/README.md

 ### Windows

-1. Right-click on your "Chrome" icon.
+1. Right-click on the Chrome icon.
 If it's pinned to the taskbar, close it and do `Shift` + right-click.
 1. Choose Properties
 1. At the end of the target line add `--enable-net-benchmarking`